willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ![Black screen/Can't see anything](images/hmd-connectivity.jpg)

-### My headset display occasionally turns black after some time
+### My headset display occasionally turns black after some use.

 * Try disabling any USB suspend or power saving features your PC might have.
 For example, [USB selective suspend](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/usb-selective-suspend) in Windows power options, the "Allow the computer to turn off this device to save power" setting in Device Manager, and any USB power saving settings in your PC's firmware.
 * Temporarily disconnect any other USB devices and peripherals connected to your PC.
 * Double check your GPU driver version.
 Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.

-### One of the displays on my headset is black
+### One of the displays on my headset is black.

 * If you're using an HDMI adapter, make sure it supports HDMI 2.0
 * Remove any USB and HDMI extension cables that you may be using
 * Make sure your graphics driver is up-to-date
 * Try the Mixed Reality headset on another PC

-### My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes
+### My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes.

 This typically indicates an occasional USB controller reliability issue on your PC:
 * Try another USB port.
 Your PC may have multiple USB 3.0 controllers